lanl/benchmarks/doc/sphinx/01_branson/branson.rst

 ..

-For strong scaling on a CPU the Branson should be run with three different problem sizes such that the memory footprint at the smallest process count per node is approximately 4 to 5%, 8 to 10%, and 20 to 22% during step 2 of the simulation.
+For strong scaling on a CPU, Branson should be run with three different problem sizes such that the memory footprint at the smallest process count per node is approximately: 4 to 5%, 8 to 10%, and 20 to 22%; during step 2 of the simulation.
 Memory footprint is the sum of all Branson processes resident set size (or equivalent) on the node.
 This can be obtained on a CPU system using the following (while the application is in step 2):